philippines69/carlcastroarchives/about.md

 I do this mainly for my folks at home.
 I'm still figuring out what I'd like to do in this wide world of freelancing, so I've been trying a lot of stuff in the past year.
 Learn more about this [here.]()

-# ...Electronics geek
+# ...Electronics...Geek?

-I just love tinkering with electronics.
+I like electronics.
 That's why I chose to pursue an EE degree.
 My dad's an electronics technician, so I guess it runs in the family.

 # ...Scriptwriter